 If it’s a site-wide sale, the reminder doesn’t have to be a long product catalog or sales email.
 It is a quick reminder for people who are already interested in your products.

-So are you ready?
-Most eCommerce brands spend at least 5 months preparing for the holiday season— as a rule of thumb.
-If you haven’t, here are some incredibly strategic eCommerce email marketing campaigns to stand out on Black Friday and Cyber Monday.
+Most eCommerce brands spend at least 5 months preparing for the holiday season—as a rule of thumb.
+Here are some incredibly strategic eCommerce email marketing campaigns to stand out on Black Friday and Cyber Monday for more reinforcements to your BFCM email framework.
 As they say, the best time to start is now.